-(a) Request for approval for a Refunding Plan bond sale submitted to OST.
-The request should include the name, phone number, U.S. mailing and e-mail address for the public body and for their bond counsel, Financial Advisor (“FA”), escrow verification agent, underwriter and trustee;
+(a) Request for approval for an advance refunding bond sale submitted to OST.
+The request should include the name, phone number, U.S. mailing and e-mail address for the public body and for their bond counsel, financial advisor, escrow verification agent, underwriter and trustee;

 (b) Copy of the resolution, ordinance or other documents authorizing submission of the plan to the Office of the Oregon State Treasurer (“OST”);

-(c) Statement of the primary purpose of the Refunding Plan bond sale.
+(c) Statement of the primary purpose of the advance refunding sale.
 Permissible purposes are:

 (A) A present value savings.
 To effect a savings, discounted to present value;

 (B) A favorable reorganization of debt.
-Bonds issued for a favorable reorganization of debt require submission of a detailed written analysis elaborating the financial, legal or other benefits of the reorganization to the public body.
+Bonds issued for a favorable reorganization of debt require submission of a detailed written analysis elaborating the financial, legal or other benefits of the reorganization to the public body or state agency.
 Valid reasons for a reorganization of debt may include, but are not limited to:

 (i) Replacement of undesirable or overly restrictive bond covenants or terms, such as liquidity covenants and debt service coverage requirements or release of reserve requirements;